• Skip to main content

 • yowai – 弱い (よわい) : an i-adjective meaning ‘weak’ in Japanese.

-The definition and meaning are quite simple and clear, I think.
-Then, let me explain how to use “yowai” through the example sentence below.
+The definition and meaning are very simple and clear, I think.
+Then, let me explain how to use this i-adjective through the example sentence below.

-Example #1: how to say “weak” in Japanese
+Example #1: how to say “you’re weak” in Japanese

 Below are the new words used in the example sentence.

 This is a typical usage of “yowai”.
-When we want to say “weak” in Japanese, it would be the best choice.
 In this example, it works as a complement.
-Like other adjectives, however, it can also work as a modifier before a noun.
+Like other adjectives, however, it can also work as a modifier in front of a noun.
+It’s worth knowing, I think.
+When we want to say “weak” in Japanese, anyway, this i-adjective is a very good option.

-In the rest part of this blog post, I will explain the major conjugations of “yowai”.
+So far, I’ve explained the definition and meaning of “yowai” and how to use it through the example sentence.
+In the rest part of this blog post, I will explain its major conjugations.
 The first one is “yowakunai”.

 Below are the definition and meaning of “yowakunai”.